What Are Hornets?

 Hornets are not as aggressive as other types of wasps like the yellow jacket but will attack if they or the nest is being threatened.

 The venom hornets possess can cause serious health problems in those who are allergic.
-A hornet sting has the potential to trigger anaphylactic shock in people with a severe allergy or in the cases of repeated stings.
+A hornet sting has the potential to trigger an anaphylactic shock in people with a severe allergy or in the cases of repeated stings.

 In addition, hornet stings are well-known for being extremely painful, with pain and swelling lingering for hours or even days.